D.C. sniper attacks: Preliminary shootings

 On September 14, 2002, 22-year-old Rupinder "Benny" Oberoi, an employee of the Hillandale Beer & Wine liquor store in Silver Spring, Maryland, was shot in the back outside the store.
 Oberoi survived the shooting.
 The shooting was officially linked to Muhammad and Malvo by the Montgomery County Police Department.

 On September 15, 2002, Muhammad Rashid was shot while closing Three Roads Liquors in Brandywine, Maryland.
 Rashid later identified Malvo as the shooter in court.

 On September 21, 2002, at 12:15 a.m., 41-year-old Million A. Woldemariam was fatally shot in the head and back with a .22-caliber pistol in Atlanta, Georgia.
 Woldemariam was helping the owner of a Sammy's Package Store close up for the night when the shooting occurred.

 Nineteen hours later on the same day, Claudine Parker, a 52-year-old liquor store clerk in Montgomery, Alabama, was shot in the chest and killed during a robbery.
 Her coworker, 24-year-old Kellie Adams, was critically wounded with a shot through the neck but survived.
 Evidence found at the crime scene eventually tied this killing to the Beltway attacks and allowed authorities to identify Muhammad and Malvo as suspects, although this connection was not made until October 17, almost four weeks later.

 On September 23, 2002, at 6:30 p.m., 45-year-old Hong Im Ballenger was shot in the head and killed with a Bushmaster rifle in Baton Rouge, Louisiana.
 Muhammad and Malvo were later linked to the killing.

+In addition to the shootings above, Muhammad and Malvo were considered suspects in the May 27, 2002 murder of 37-year-old Billy Gene Dillon in Denton County, Texas.